fmarino-ipzs/eid-it-wallet-docs/docs/en/pid-eaa-issuance.rst

 The PID/(Q)EAA Provider performs the following checks upon the receipt of the PAR request:

     1. It MUST validate the signature of the Request Object using the algorithm specified in the ``alg`` header parameter (:rfc:`9126`, :rfc:`9101`) and the public key retrieved from the Wallet Attestation (``cnf.jwk``) referenced in the Request Object, using the ``kid`` JWT header parameter.
-    2. It MUST check that the used algorithm for signing the request in the ``alg`` header is one of the listed within the Section `Cryptographic Algorithms <algorithms.html>`_.
+    2. It MUST check that the used algorithm for signing the request in the ``alg`` header is one of the listed within the Section :ref:`algorithms:Cryptographic Algorithms`.
     3. It MUST check that the ``client_id`` in the request body of the PAR request matches the ``client_id`` claim included in the Request Object.
     4. It MUST check that the ``iss`` claim in the Request Object matches the ``client_id`` claim in the Request Object (:rfc:`9126`, :rfc:`9101`).
     5. It MUST check that the ``aud`` claim in the Request Object is equal to the identifier of the PID/(Q)EAA Provider (:rfc:`9126`, :rfc:`9101`).